 Miscellaneous References and MentionsWhile our initial information about Stockton came from various goverment sources (GNIS, US Census, FIPS), we also found mention of Stockton in various books, maps and other sources.
 We've created the following list to keep track of the sources that proved useful in adding to our knowledge about Stockton.
 We hope that they will be useful to you.
-Note: Initially, we were careless about keeping track of where our Stockton data came from.
-The following list of references and mentions is incomplete.
+Note: When we started collecting data about Stockton, we were inconsistent about keeping track of where that data came from.
+As a result, this list of references and mentions is probably incomplete.
 Business Atlas and Shippers' Guide (1895)

 A note taken from the Shipper's Guide for Stockton: List of Post Offices in the United States (1870)